All Episodes

 We're bandwidth limited.

-Like the telescope and like other things, instruments become really important because, and if we don't design them correctly, we may miss entire life forms.
+Instruments become really important because, and if we don't design them correctly, we may miss entire life forms.

-The idea that Ray Bradbury had when he wrote the book Martian Chronicles about building an entire city on top of people who you can't see and having them try to communicate with you.
+The idea that Ray Bradbury had when he wrote the book Martian Chronicle about building an entire city on top of people who you can't see and having them try to communicate with you.

 That may be very real.

-When we go out to the stars, if we ever make it that far, we need to take instruments that are designed and engineered to look for possibly life forms like this that we'll now begin to study.
+So when we go out to the stars, if we ever make it that far, we need to take instruments that are designed and engineered to look for possibly life forms like this that we'll now begin to study.

-He's a remarkable guy.
+Well, he's a remarkable guy.

 It's really gutsy, as you point out.

-It's a lot of guts to do something like that because, you know, I'm sure that I was not the only one that had a reaction like this.
+So He took a lot of guts to do something like that because, you know, I'm sure that I was not the only one that had a reaction like this.

 And yet, I thought, wow, wouldn't it be neat?